ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

-> Go back to Postman and run a test.
+> From your Postman client and send another http request
+> Observe the result

 </div>